 Target's Room Essentials room darkening curtains come in two sizes and five solid and stylish colors: dark gray, gray, navy, pink, tan, and white.
 Not only do they block out light, but they're also Standard 100 by OEKO-TEX certified, which means they're made with dyes and materials free from more than 300 harmful chemicals and substances.
 Plus, they're equipped with rod pockets for easy assembly.

 The Quinn grommet blackout curtain is one of Bed Bath & Beyond's best sellers.
 It's made with polyester that's woven and textured to block light, absorb heat, and reduce noise.
 The curtains come in seven sizes and 12 different colors to add a little style to any space.

-Crate and Barrel's luxe silk curtains were voted the chicest blackout curtains by The New York Times' Wirecutter.
-The high-quality, dry-clean only curtains — made with silk, linen, and a 100% polyester liner — are perfect for dressing up both casual and formal spaces.
+This luxe option from Crate and Barrel is chic and totally functional as a blackout curtain.
+The high-quality, dry-clean-only curtains — made with silk, linen, and a 100% polyester liner — are perfect for dressing up both casual and formal spaces.
 They also come in three sizes and five subtle (but equally stunning) colors.